FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 </table>

 Buildings which are affected by Energy storage
 > Adjacency Bonus should be employed knowing the cost and benefit difference.
 Players with little experience tend to surround Hydrocarbon Power Plants with Energy Storage, to get 50% more Energy production.
 Whilst 50% more resource production is considerable, especially in later game, must keep in mind that the cost of 12 Energy Storages is 14400 Energy and 3000 Mass.
-Was the "investment" worth the benefit, in this case, for 50 Energy per second?
+Was the "investment" worth the benefit of, in this case, 50 Energy per second?
 3000 Mass roughly covers the cost of a single T3 Power Generator which produces 2500 Energy, compared to 1250 Energy when said Power Generator is surrounded by Energy Storages.
 {.is-info}